Summary

 The streets of New York City are alive with plants from all over the world that can tell rich histories, especially within the immigrant communities.
 Often these communities have long relied on plants to improve health, but such value and use is not widely shared.
 Additionally, cultural practices such as foraging and gardening are cast aside in young people’s attempts to assimilate.

-Planting Stories: Seeds of Diaspora will be implemented in New York City by the School of Professional Studies, the School of the Arts, the Department of Latin American and Iberian Cultures, and Columbia Artist/Teachers, in partnership with the Humanities Institute at New York Botanical Garden and Columbia Secondary School, a public high school located in Upper Manhattan, NYC.
+The Planting Stories: Seeds of Diaspora project was implemented in New York City by Columbia University faculty, researchers and students at the School of Professional Studies, the School of the Arts, the Department of Latin American and Iberian Cultures, and Columbia Artist/Teachers, in partnership with the Columbia Secondary School, a public high school located in Upper Manhattan, and the Humanities Institute at New York Botanical Garden.

 Team